joetric/TransitFone/README.txt

 As of this 2011-11-20, CodeIgniter supports MySQL (4.1+), MySQLi, MS SQL, Postgres, Oracle, SQLite, and ODBC.

 You will also need to use an SMS service.
 This site was originally developed to use Twilio.
+As of 2011-11-20, you can sign up for an account and get a free $30 credit at Twilio.com.

+Obtain an API key and phone number and paste this information into config/twilio.php.